 Healthy Dining Finder: Healthy Dining Finder was born out of a passion to find menu choices with vibrant fruits and vegetables, hearty whole grains and flavorful lean proteins at every restaurant.
 Healthy Dining Finder believes that now is the time for every American to rediscover how to truly treat themselves well with all the best food, finding the health and vitality that comes from enjoying tantalizing culinary creations found at Healthy Dining restaurants nationwide.

-National Frozen & Refrigerated Food Association: NFRA is a non-profit trade association representing all segments of the frozen and refrigerated foods industry.
+National Frozen & Refrigerated Foods Association: NFRA is a non-profit trade association representing all segments of the frozen and refrigerated foods industry.
 Headquartered in Harrisburg, PA, NFRA is the sponsor of March National Frozen Food Month, June Dairy Month, June/July Ice Cream & Novelties promotion and October Cool Food for Kids educational outreach program.
-NFRA also provides consumer information such as food safety guidelines, meal preparation tips, recipes and sweepstakes opportunities.
+NFRA also provides consumer information such as food safety guidelines, meal preparation tips, recipes and sweepstakes opportunities on their Easy Home Meals website and social properties.

 The OrganWise Guys: The OrganWise Guys Inc. (OWG Inc) produces The OrganWise Guys Comprehensive School Program (OWG CSP), which is a multi-media, cross-curricular program that uses fun characters based on the organs of the body (i.e., Hardy Heart; Peri Stolic, the large intestine; Sir Rebrum, the brain, etc.), coupled with high energy activities, to teach children how to make positive health, nutrition, and physical activity choices.

-Spark PE: Spark is a research-based organization that provides award-winning, evidence-based programs for Physical Education (K-12), After School, Early Childhood, and Coordinated School Health.
-Since 1989, Spark has provided curriculum, training, and consultation to over 100,000 teachers and youth leaders worldwide.
+SPARK: SPARK is a research-based program that provides award-winning, evidence-based programs for Physical Education (K-12), Classroom Physical Activity & Recess, After School, Early Childhood, Nutrition and Health.
+Since 1989, SPARK has provided curriculum, training, and consultation to over 100,000 teachers and youth leaders worldwide.